Alcohol Rehab & Detox

 Having a nightcap will help with sleep: The reverse is actually true.
 Alcohol is disruptive to sleep.
 It decreases the amount of REM time you get, which is necessary for a restful evening’s sleep.

-Detox is the first step towards becoming sober.
+Detox is almost always involved in alcohol rehab treatments, as it is the first step towards becoming sober.
 Some people experience much pain during detox while others suffer only the milder symptoms of withdrawal.
 It takes a week or two or more to flush the system of toxins, depending upon the severity of the disease.

 The detox process causes symptoms that may worsen, especially after the first 24 hours, when you may feel disoriented and have hand tremors in addition to the other symptoms mentioned.
 These may continue into the next day, with hallucinations and panic attacks.